Why should a patient with negative x-rays but snuff box tenderness be immobilized in a splint or cast?

 The scaphoid receives its primary blood supply from the dorsal scaphoid branches of the radial artery, which enter the scaphoid at a point near the distal pole.
 As such, the scaphoid is perfused in the distal to proximal direction.
 (Because of this, the blood supply to the scaphoid is termed "retrograde.”)

 Because of this retrograde blood supply, displacement of a fracture across the scaphoid waist (i.e. the middle third of the bone) will interrupt blood supply to the proximal pole.
 The loss of blood supply will of course deprive the bone of oxygenation and nutrients.

 In some cases, a patient will initially undergo an MRI to rule out a displaced scaphoid fracture following a negative x-ray.
-While use of MRI is not the standard of care across the country, it can eliminate the need for unnecessary casting and potentially prove to be more cost effective than repeat visits and x-rays.
-(Moreover, an immediate MRI can spare one the hassles of wearing a cast for weeks for what turns out to be a bruise.)
+While use of MRI is not the standard of care across the country, it can eliminate the need for unnecessary immobilization and potentially prove to be more cost effective than repeat visits and x-rays.
+(Moreover, an immediate MRI can spare one the hassles of immobilization for weeks for what turns out to be a bruise.)